 Because I was born intersex but not diagnosed at the time of my birth, I had an extremely inauspicious and disconcerting childhood.
-I was so different from the other children at my school and in our congregation.
-I was a precocious child but it really didn’t matter because when you grew up poor no one ever really notices you, let alone any gifts or talents you might possess.
-Growing up poor living in Niagara Falls, New York and being African American in the early ’80s wasn’t at all unusual; however, back then there weren’t many special programs specifically designed to assist disadvantaged African American children in an effort to help them to grow to be successful adults.
-Back in the early ’80s when I was growing up, I wasn’t aware of any successful writing professionals recruiting young, talented, African American aspiring writers.
+I was so different from the other children at my school and our house of worship.
+I was a precocious child, but it really didn’t matter because when you grow up poor, no one ever really notices you.
+They especially never recognize any gifts or talents you might possess.
+Growing up poor in Niagara Falls, New York and being African American in the early ’80s wasn’t at all unusual.
+However, back then, there weren’t many special programs specifically designed to assist disadvantaged children that would help them grow to be successful adults.
+So, understandably, I was never aware of any successful writing professionals recruiting aspiring, young and talented African American writers.

-As a kid I was never presented the opportunity to take my God given talent to the next level.
-I didn’t have a teacher, counselor or an older relative who encouraged me to engender my desire to become a writer.
-I wish there had been a writer who I could have looked up to, who looked like me, from the small town where I grew up.
-As a child I wish I had known that my dream of becoming a writer and helping others become writers was possible.
-Growing up I wasn’t encouraged to seek higher education; however, my parent’s taught me the most important thing in life, to love God.
+As a kid, I was never presented the opportunity to take my God-given talent to the next level.
+I didn’t have a teacher, counselor or an older relative to encourage me to stimulate my writing desire.
+I wish there had been a writer who I could have looked up to; who looked like me and came from the small town where I grew up.
+As a child, I wished I had known that my dream of becoming a writer and helping others become writers was possible.
+Growing up, I wasn’t encouraged to seek higher education.
+Still, my parents taught me that the most important thing in life was to love God.

-As a kid I was extremely active in my congregation.
-I joined the Theocratic Ministry School when I was about eight years old.
-The ministry school taught me how to become a better reader and writer.
+I was extremely active in my congregation having joined the Theocratic Ministry School when I was about eight-years-old.
+The ministry school taught me to become a better reader and writer.
 The ministry school also taught me how to help other people learn about God and His promises for the future.
-I was given bible reading and writing assignments by the ministry school teacher.
+I was given Bible reading and writing assignments by the ministry schoolteacher.
 I was given at least a month to prepare my reading and writing assignments.
-I was then assigned a date to publically present my bible reading and writing assignment to the congregation.
-My secular schoolwork combined with the bible reading and writing assignments I was given in the congregation; fueled my passion to become a writer at an early age.
+I was then assigned a date to publicly present my assignment to the congregation.
+My secular schoolwork, combined with the reading and writing assignments I was given in the congregation, fueled my passion to become a writer at an early age.

-When I was a kid spelling was difficult for me.
-Because my spelling skills were not strong, at times it was challenging to incorporate new vocabulary in my writing.
-Even though I faced this impediment, I didn’t allow it to prevent me from continuing my writing journey.
-Back in the ’80s there was no such thing as Google; instead, we learned how to use the dictionary.
+Though I loved to write, spelling was difficult for me.
+Because my spelling skills were not strong, it was challenging to incorporate new vocabulary in my writing at times.
+But even though I faced this impediment, I didn’t allow it to prevent me from continuing my writing journey.
+Back in the ’80s there was no such thing as Google.
+Instead, we learned how to use the dictionary.
 I had a special relationship with the dictionary and I guess you could say it became my best friend.
-I would try and sound a word out I didn’t know how to spell and then I would try to spell the word phonetically.
-Next, I would reference the dictionary to ensure I had a clear understanding of a word’s definition.
+I would try and sound a word out that I didn’t know how to spell and then I would try to spell the word phonetically.
+Next, I would reference the dictionary to ensure I had a clear understanding of the word’s definition.
 Afterward, I would try and memorize the correct spelling of the word.
-This self teaching mechanism helped me tremendously.
+This self-teaching mechanism helped me tremendously.

-In my free time after I completed my chores, homework and bible study, I spent my time writing.
-When I was in Mrs. Myers fourth grade class at Harry F. Abate elementary school, I began writing my first play.
+In my free time, after I completed my chores, homework and Bible study, I spent my time writing.
+When I was in Mrs. Myers’ fourth grade class at Harry F. Abate Elementary School, I began writing my first play.
 I was thrilled that I could create any character I wanted.
 I could choose any name or gender I wanted my characters to be.
-When writing I was able to create characters that were wealthy, cynical, convivial and jocose.
+When writing, I was able to create characters that were wealthy, cynical, convivial and jocose.
 Whatever personality I desired my characters to espouse, I could create as the author.
-I felt so free whenever I was writing and it didn’t matter whether my family was rich or poor, writing bestowed me the unique opportunity to create whatever world, whatever universe, whatever circumstances; my young, inquisitive, creative mind could fathom.
-As a kid writing felt so organic for me.
-Everyone is good at something.
-Discovering your God given talent, nurturing it and the ability to use it to help others, was my ultimate goal.
+I felt so free whenever I was writing and it didn’t matter whether my family was rich or poor, writing bestowed me the unique opportunity to create whatever world, universe or circumstances my young, inquisitive and creative mind could fathom.
+I was taught that everyone was good at something and writing felt so organic to me.
+This is why discovering my God-given talent, nurturing it and using it to help others was my ultimate goal.

-After I graduated from high school in the summer of June 1996 I began writing my first book titled Emotionally Scarred which was later published in 2005 and I’ve continued my writing journey.
+I graduated from high school in the summer of June 1996 and began writing my first book entitled Emotionally Scarred, which was later published in 2005.
+Since then, I’ve continued my writing journey.

-I’ve had an extremely tumultuous life; being born with a unique medical condition erroneously viewed as a lifestyle choice by society at large.
-I’m determined however not to allow my perplexing circumstances to rob my joy of writing.
-Everyday I remind myself that I’m not a victim but instead, I’m a survivor.
-Writing has been a cathartic useful tool that has helped me remain somewhat balanced and centered in this chaotic, topsy-turvy world that we all live in.
-When I’m suffering from extended bouts of severe depression, praying to God, asking him for his strength, relying on Him and focusing on my writing has helped me to cope.
-Over the years I’ve written and published several books and blog articles.
-In addition, I had the distinct privilege of registering my literary work with the Library of Congress in Washington D.C. .
+I’ve had an extremely tumultuous life having been born with a unique, medical condition erroneously viewed as a lifestyle choice by society at large.
+That’s why I’m determined not to allow my perplexing circumstances to rob me of my joy for writing.
+Every day, I remind myself that I’m not a victim.
+I’m a survivor.
+Writing has been a cathartic tool that has helped me remain somewhat balanced and centered in this chaotic, topsy-turvy world in which we live.
+When I’m suffering from extended bouts of severe depression, praying to God, for His strength, relying on Him and focusing on my writing has helped me to cope.
+As a result of this dedication, I’ve written and published several books and blog articles throughout the years.
+In addition, I had the distinct privilege of registering my literary work with the Library of Congress in Washington D.C.

-As an imperfect human trying my hardest to obey God and live a Christian life, daily I have to stay focused by always putting God and spiritual matters first in my life.
-Whenever I go outside and see all the beautiful tress, the birds and then look up toward the sky, I’m reminded that my writing talent is a gift from God above.
+As an imperfect human trying my hardest to obey God and live a Christian life, I must stay focused by always putting God and spiritual matters first in my life each day.
+Whenever I go outside and see all the beautiful trees and birds and then look up toward the sky, I’m reminded that my writing talent is a gift from God above.

-Daily writing exercises and memorizing the basic rules of grammar have enabled me to write with clarity and help others learn to write well.
-There’s no such thing as a perfect writer; however, you can be a good writer with practice.
+By practicing daily writing exercises and memorizing the basic rules of grammar, I am able to write with clarity and help others learn to read and write well.
+Remember, there’s no such thing as a perfect writer.
+But anyone can be a good writer with practice.
 As a writer you never stop growing.
-I’m always fueling my passion to continue writing by learning and discovering fresh new ideas along my journey.
+In fact, I’m always fueling my writing passion by learning and discovering fresh new ideas along my journey.

 © Copyright 2019 Daphany’s Free Online Writing Workshop Incorporated.